babel-utils/babel-plugin-tester/README.md

     },
     {
       // This source will be transformed just like the code property, except the
-      // produced code will be evaluated in the same CJS context as the the test
+      // produced code will be evaluated in the same CJS context as the test
       // runner.
 This lets us make more advanced assertions on the output.
       exec: `
         const hello = "hi";